Spotlight Award 2025 | Diego Fedele (eng)

 The Jury's Motivation

-In the Shadows of a Deadly Sky by Diego Fedele stands out for its deeply human and visually cohesive approach to the story.
+In the Shadow of a Deadly Sky by Diego Fedele stands out for its deeply human and visually cohesive approach to the story.

 This comprehensive project, which covers the war in Ukraine from its beginning, conveys the emotional and psychological toll of living under constant threat with remarkable sensitivity and restraint.
 The photographer has demonstrated the ability to balance intimacy and context, avoiding sensationalism through careful sequencing and strong visual consistency.